 Reading Well Books on Prescription are self-help books that your doctor might prescribe for you.
 You are also able to buy them online and they may be available in your local library.

 You could also try online self-help programs, which you may have to pay for or you may be able to access free through your GP.
-For example, the program FearFighter has been recommended by the National Institute for Health and Care Excellence (NICE) and has been shown to be an effective self-help method for treating panic disorder and phobia.
+For example, there are several app-based CBT courses recommended on the NHS apps library, which you can search to find an app that may work for you.

 Some organisations across the UK run courses to help people overcome specific phobias.
 For example, some airline companies and airports hold courses to help people overcome their fear of flying, and some zoos help people reduce their fear of spiders or snakes.
 These courses vary in how they are run but many are based on hypnosis or CBT principles such as exposure therapy.
 Courses vary in price and availability.